 John Hospers on ‘Pure’ versus ‘Impure’ Libertarianism

 I sent a cassette tape of Adrian Rogers on Evolution to John Hospers in May of 1994 which was the 10th anniversary of Francis Schaeffer’s passing and I promptly received a typed two page response from Dr. John Hospers.
 Dr. Hospers had both read my letter and all the inserts plus listened to the whole sermon and had some very angry responses.
 If you would like to hear the sermon from Adrian Rogers and read the transcript then refer to my earlier post at this link.
-Over the last few weeks I have posted portions of Dr. Hospers’ letter and portions of the cassette tape that he listened to back in 1994, and today I want to look at some other comments made on that cassette tape that John Hospers listened to and I will also post a few comments that Dr. Hospers made in that 2 page letter.
+Over the last few weeks I have posted portions of Dr. Hospers’ letter and portions of the cassette tape that he listened to back in 1994, but today I want to look at some other comments made on that cassette tape that John Hospers listened to and I will also post a few comments that Dr. Hospers made in that 2 page letter.

 Here is a portion of Hospers’ June 2, 1994 letter to me: